Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 This code was only tested using external power.

+For usage with a RspberryPi, the 1-Wire bus must

+be activated, e. g. using raspi-config or by editing

+/boot/config.txt.

 The default Raspberry Pi GPIO pin for 1-Wire communication is

-GPIO4 (physical pin 7), but you can use other pins by enabling
+GPIO4 (physical pin 7), but you can use other pins by

-the interface in /boot/config.txt and specifying a gpio pin.
+specifying a different gpio pin in /boot/config.txt.

-You'll need a pull-up resistor (typically 4.7kΩ) between the data line and 3.3V,
+Moreover, you'll need a pull-up resistor (typically 4.7kΩ) between the data line and 3.3V,

-connecting the sensor's DQ to GPIO4, GND to Pi's GND, and VDD to 3.3V.
+connect the sensor's GND to Pi's GND, and VDD to 3.3V.

 <!-- your